Concept, meet application (in a narrow sense).

-In the first steps of your revenue marketing evolution, we talked about key concepts you have to embrace.
+In our what is revenue marketing? article, we introduced many core concepts leading companies use in their marketing to be successful.
 If you haven’t read that section as part of our topical introduction, head over there first!

-Here, we delve into the details – organizing for your modern marketing organization for success, whether on a regional, national, or global scale.
+Here, we delve into crucial details that leaders must think through – organizing for your modern marketing organization for success, whether on a regional, national, or global scale.

 What is the optimal marketing organization for influencing revenue?
 What legacy silos of skills need to be dispersed and what new skill sets must be acquired to improve the customer experience?